garris/BackstopJS/README.md

     $ gulp genConfig

-`genConfig` will put `backstop.json` at the project root.
-The location of the `backstop.json` file can be specified by passing a `backstopConfigFilePath` argument to the backstop tasks.
-E.g. by passing `--backstopConfigFilePath=../../src/test/` backstop looks for a `backstop.json` at `../../src/test/backstop.json` before looking for a `backstop.json` at the project root.
-Also by default, a directory `backstop_data` will be created at this same location (location of this directory is configurable, see below...)
+By default, `genConfig` will put `backstop.json` at the project root.
+Also by default, a `backstop_data` directory will be created at this same location.

+The location of the `backstop.json` file as well as all resource directories can be specified -- see [Setting the config file path](#Settin-the-config-file-path-version-090) below.

 **A step-by-step tutorial is at [css-tricks.com](http://css-tricks.com/automating-css-regression-testing/).**